robert-laws/2021-learning-path/wordpress/README.md

 ### Creating and Enforcing a Block Strategy

 Ensures that blocks are used consistently, informs decisions about what blocks to add, ensures everyone uses the correct blocks, and helps with migration and maintenance.
+One tip is to use the Block Manager to control which blocks are available for use on the wordpress site.